ndiayesamba1996/restyled.io/Contributing-to-Restyled.md

 This is the source behind https://restyled.io, most notably its `/webhooks` endpoint.
 This repository also encompasses our database models and Job abstraction for en-queuing and processing restyling jobs.

-It's unlikely an outside contribution in this area would be needed.
-Besides the webhook-handling and Jobs abstraction, very little happens here.

 [**restyler**](https://github.com/restyled-io/restyler)

 This is the complete process of restyling a single Pull Request encapsulated as a CLI and shipped in a Docker image.
 This is where to go if you want to change how Pull Request status updates happen, how errors are handled, how the comments look, etc.